Hryhoriy Vasiura: Detention and trial

 In 1985, Vasiura demanded the Order of the Patriotic War as a veteran.
 In the archives, employees found only the fact that he went missing in June 1941.
 Further searches in the archives forced them to review some results of the interrogation of Vasyl Meleshko, Vasiura's former fellow soldier, who was executed in 1975 for collaboration with the Nazis and participation in the burning of Khatyn.
 A criminal case was opened "due to the newly discovered circumstances".
 In November 1986, Vasiura was arrested and transferred to Minsk.

 With almost no survivors of the Khatyn massacre, the 26 witnesses were former soldiers of the 118th Schutzmannschaft battalion, most of whom had already served their sentences in Soviet camps and prisons.

 The death sentence to Vasiura handed down by the Tribunal of the Belorussian Military District on 26 December 1986.

 Vasiura initially denied his guilt; he claimed that he did not participate in the punitive operation and did not kill any civilians.
 But the witnesses all testified that Vasiura gave them orders to kill the villagers.
 Transcripts of the court case totaled 14 volumes, and the investigators managed to reconstruct the events of 22 March 1943, with accuracy to the minute.
 Irrefutable evidence of his participation in these military crimes, particularly in the episode at Khatyn, was found.

 When Vasiura realized that there was no point denying it, he confessed, shouting, "Yes, I burned your Khatyn!"
 On 26 December 1986 the Tribunal of the Belorussian Military District, headed by Judge Viktor Glazkov, sentenced Vasiura to death by shooting.
 He was executed by shooting at Pishchalauski Castle on 2 October 1987.

 The trial was private; only two correspondents – of the newspaper Izvestiya and the agency BelTA – were assigned to report on it.
 They completed their articles but were later informed that the materials would not be published.
 Glazkov claimed that this happened due to the direct involvement of the general secretary of the Communist Party of Ukraine, Volodymyr Shcherbytsky, and the Communist Party of Byelorussia First Secretary Mikalai Sliunkov.
-Both were concerned that a public trial of a Ukrainian war criminal would undermine the official discourse of the brotherhood between Soviet peoples.
+Both were concerned that a public trial of a Ukrainian war criminal would undermine the official discourse of the brotherhood between Soviet peoples, especially among Belarusians and Ukrainians.

 Vasiura was buried in a forest near Logoysk, in the same place where many of his victims lay.
 There are papers in the archives which contain the coordinates of the place where his body was buried.
 He has no grave marker.

 The Belarusian government declassified the records of the trial in March 2008.